wkumari/draft-ietf-dnsop-nsec-aggressiveuse/README.md

    o  There were some bits which mentioned "negative" in the title.

    o  We had the cut-and-paste of what changed in 4035 twice.

+   o  Clarified that this also allows NODATA responses to be
+      synthesized.

    -04 to -05: